radical-cybertools/radical.pilot/docs/source/tutorial/simple_bot.rst

 .. code-block:: bash

-        export RADICAL_PILOT_DBURL=mongodb://host:port/
+        export RADICAL_PILOT_DBURL=mongodb://23.23.136.91:27017/

-If Radical-Pilot is installed and the MongoDB URL is set, you should be good to run your program:
+If RADICAL-Pilot is installed and the MongoDB URL is set, you should be good to run your program:

 .. code-block:: bash